 Notice what likely “fight times” are.
 Sometimes it's car rides, sometimes it's during before-dinner play, and sometimes it's when you've left them in a room together for more than five minutes.
-You know very well the patterns of upset they've developed.

 It's better to accept that these fights might be brewing, rather than wish they wouldn't happen.
 Being prepared helps us keep a level head when a struggle erupts.

 When a child's “gas gauge” is nearing empty, it's time to put in more attention.
 You can plump up their capacity for tolerance.
 If their sense of connection with you is strong, they are better able to deal with whatever usually sets them off around their sibling.

 It pays to plan.
 If your children traditionally get into trouble right after you bring them home in the evening, try getting down on the floor to play with them right when you walk in the door and re-establish your connection with each of them.

 You may need to have snacks like carrot sticks and peanut butter in the car on the way home to handle any immediate hunger problems, and then dinner can be cooked after playful connections have been made.

 Games like, “I have ten kisses for each of you” or The Vigorous Snuggle can turn into contests that bring lots of laughter and reassurance after a day of being separated.
 Sometimes, children will work together to “keep you away,” strengthening their bond as powerful and clever children able to evade the kisses of their bumbling but determined parent.

 3. Hear Them Out